Your Guide to Moving to Minneapolis

 There are also lots of college sports to cheer for in Minneapolis.
 Most notably, the University of Minnesota Golden Gophers have teams for almost every sport.

 For the culture-seeker

 If you’re a history buff, you’ll have your fill at one of the 15 historical sites in the city.
 Some of the most popular sites include the James J. Hill House, Fort Snelling, and the Minnesota History Center.

 There are many family-friendly and kid-friendly activities, too.
-Some kid favorites are the Minneapolis Sculpture Garden, the Science Museum of Minnesota, and the Mill City Museum.
+Some kid favorites are the Minneapolis Sculpture Garden, the Science Museum of Minnesota, one of Minneapolis’s 15 libraries, or the Mill City Museum.

 Want to learn more?
 Get to know all things art and culture in Minneapolis here.